MediaComem/comem-devmobil/subjects/websocket/README.md

 ## WebSocket API

-Using WebSocket on the front-end is achievable through the use of the native HTML5 WebSocket API, which is supported by [most - if not all - browsers][caniuse-ws] since before 2011.
+Using WebSocket on the front-end is supported by [most - if not all - browsers][caniuse-ws] since before 2011, thanks to a native HTML5 API.

-> Since it's a native API, you won't need to `npm install` any new packages, event though some exists, to leverage WebSocket in your Angular application.
+> Since there is a native WebSocket API, you technically don't need to install any `npm` packages to use it in your app.
+Those packages simply provides more high level implementations.

-In this subject, we will use the [documentation for the WebSocket API][mdn-ws] to build a very minimal Angular Service to connect, listen and send messages to a backend offering WebSocket capabilities.
+In this subject, we will build a very minimal Angular Service to connect, listen and send messages to a backend offering WebSocket capabilities, based on the [documentation for the WebSocket API][mdn-ws].

 ## `WebSocket`

 The `WebSocket` class is the main interface to the WebSocket API.

-To connect to an existing WebSocket server, you simply need to instantiate a new `WebSocket` object, providing the constructor with the websocket URL:
+To connect to an existing WebSocket server, you simply need to instantiate a new `WebSocket` object, providing the constructor with the WebSocket URL:

 ```js
 const ws = `new WebSocket('ws://echo.websocket.org')`;
 ```
-A `WebSocket` object can be in one of four states, all available as static constats of the `WebSocket` class:
+A `WebSocket` object can be in one of four states, defined as static constants of the `WebSocket` class:
 * `CONNECTING` - The connection is not yet opened
-* `OPEN` - The connection is opened and messages can be sent/listen to
+* `OPEN` - The connection is opened and messages can be exchanged
 * `CLOSING` - The connection is being closed
-* `CLOSED` - The connection is closed and messages can no more be sent/listen to
+* `CLOSED` - The connection is closed and messages can no longer be exchanged

-A `WebSocket` instance have a `readyState` property that reflects its current state:
+To check the state in which a `WebSocket` instance currently is, use its `readyState` property:

 ```js
 if (`ws.readyState` === `WebSocket.OPEN`) {